dtekcth/data101/src/studies/chalmers_apps.md

 With AppsAnywhere running, you can use it to quickly access Chalmers Apps.
-Do this by pressing the up arrow in the task bar and then right clicking on the AppsAnywhere icon, then pressing "Launch Portal".
+Do this by pressing the up arrow in the task bar and then right clicking on the AppsAnywhere icon, then pressing `Launch Portal`.
 This should take you to the website where you can now search for programs and run them.

 ![](/Assets/apps_anywhere/apps_anywhere.png)